Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

 “In the current year, there have been multiple violations of ceasefire by India on a small scale, which include 120 incidents of speculative fire, 15 airspace violations and 59 technical air violations,” he said.

-“The Indian army is targeting innocent citizens in AJK on LOC but the Pakistan Army has given a befitting response and will keep on doing so.
+“The Indian army is targeting innocent citizens in Azad Jammu and Kashmir on Line of Control (LoC) but the Pakistan Army has given a befitting response and will keep on doing so.
 We are ready to defend our sovereignty at all times and at all costs.”

+DG Sharif said that Pakistan’s civil and military leadership was aware of India’s plans to divert attention from its internal violence, adding that the eastern neighbour had violated the ceasefire on a small scale, which included 120 incidents of speculative fire, 15 airspace violations, 59 technical air violations.

+He said the Indian army was targeting innocent citizens in Indian-held Kashmir.

 Repatriation of illegal Afghan nationals in larger interest of Pakistan